 Santa Maria Street in Funchal is a treasure trove of art and charm.
-It is well worth a visit during your stay on Madeira island.
-This street is full of murals, street art and the famous ‘painted doors of Funchal’, amongst bars, cafes and restaurants too.
-I last visited Santa Maria Street Funchal in summer 2023.
+It is well worth a visit during your stay on Madeira Island.
+This street is full of murals, street art, and the famous ‘painted doors of Funchal’, amongst bars, cafes, and restaurants.
+I last visited Santa Maria Street Funchal in the summer of 2023.

 Below I will show you all of my photos from Santa Maria Street, plus I will provide some information on how to get there, the best time to go, and what to do in Santa Maria Street Funchal.

 Before we start, you might like to check out my main Madeira Travel Guide.
-My last visit to Madeira was summer 2023 and I have published a number of Madeira posts to help you plan your trip.
+My last visit to Madeira was summer 2023 and I have published several Madeira posts to help you plan your trip.

 Getting to Santa Maria Street.